Lauszus/WeatherBalloon/README.md

-# Weather Balloon Android App
+# Weather Balloon Arduino code
 #### Developed by Kristian Lauszus, TKJ Electronics 2013

 The code is released under the GNU General Public License.